MCreator/MCreator/plugins/mcreator-localization/help/default/particle/always_show.md

-This parameter controls if the particle is shown even if the particles are set to minimal.
+This parameter controls if the particle is shown in all cases, even if the particle display is set to minimal in the video settings.